Our West Chester vets blend dietary counseling with medically supervised exercise programs to safely and steadily reduce your pet's weight.

-Our rehabilitation specialists pair individualized dietary counselling with a medically supervised exercise program to help your pet safely and steadily lose weight.
+Our rehabilitation specialists pair individualized dietary counseling with a medically supervised exercise program to help your pet safely and steadily lose weight.

 Just like their humans, some cats and dogs require specialized diets or specific food due to medical conditions such as issues with weight or food allergies.